[Moderate revision–posted 9/9/25 (replaces 7/5/22 edition)]

 2. Program Administration

 TTUS and components participate in a self-funded program.
-The Managing Director of the TTUSORM is available to inform all employees of this program, of their responsibilities in connection with it, and about accessing benefits properly.
+The WC Claims Manager / SORM Claims Coordinator and the Director of Risk Management of the TTUSORM are available to inform all employees of this program, of their responsibilities in connection with it, and about accessing benefits properly.
 This subject will be included in the briefing given to all new employees.

 b.
 Incident Investigation

-The Director of Environmental Health & Safety is available to inform all employees of this program, of their responsibilities in connection with it, and about obtaining assistance in meeting these responsibilities.
+The Assistant Vice President for Environmental Health & Safety is available to inform all employees of this program, of their responsibilities in connection with it, and about obtaining assistance in meeting these responsibilities.
 This subject will be included in the briefing given to all new employees.

-NOTE: With the exception of emergency medical care, please utilize the following provider provisions for the employee's medical care:
+NOTE: Apart from emergency medical care, please utilize the following provider provisions for the employees medical care:

 Non-network coverage – At the time of this writing, all campuses are considered In-Network.
 Refer to next paragraph.